DataStrategist/amitkohli.com/content/post/2014-11-12-cover-images-for-facebook-google-whatever.md

 categories:
   - Art
 tags:
-  - cover
+  - Cover
-  - facebook
+  - Facebook
-  - google+
+  - Google+
-  - photography
+  - Photography
-  - picture
+  - Picture

 ---
 So I guess everybody let&#8217;s you upload a &#8220;cover picture&#8221;&#8230;. something that should be beautiful, emblematic of you, deep, thoughtful etc. Well&#8230; I found a bunch of my pics that fit the wide format nicely.